Nanlin0507/second-sight/README.md

 The following instructions are from the TensorFlow Android Demo README:

-If you get build errors about protocol buffers, run `git submodule update --init` and build again.

 If adb debugging is enabled on your Android 5.0 or later device, you may then use the following command from your workspace root to install the APK once
 built: